 The Corinth canal - credits: tetiana u/Shutterstock.com

-Corinth is a town and the most important port of the Peloponnese.
-It is the capital of the prefecture of Corinthia, while it is the third-largest city in the region of Peloponnese.
+Corinth is a town and the most important part of the Peloponnese.
+It is the capital of the prefecture of Corinthia, while it is the third-largest city in the region of the Peloponnese.
 In 1858, the old town of Corinth, now known as Ancient Corinth, was flattened by an earthquake.

 The archaeological site of Ancient Olympia - credits: Wondervisuals/Shutterstock.com

-Home to the ancient Olympic Games, Olympia is the place where fair-play was nurtured, located at the meeting point of the two sacred rivers Alfeios and Kladeos in Elis region in Peloponnese.
+Home to the ancient Olympic Games, Olympia is the place where fair play was nurtured, located at the meeting point of the two sacred rivers, Alfeios and Kladeos, in the Elis region in the Peloponnese.